+\Box Any other person whose capacity to consent may be compromised

+□A member of an organisation where another individual may also need to give consent

+□ Those who could be considered to have a particularly dependent relationship with the investigator, e.g. those in care homes

+Other vulnerable groups (please list in box below)

+If 'Other' please provide details

+1.16a Justify their inclusion

-Ethical approval covers all participants but particular attention must be given to those in a vulnerable category.
-Therefore you need to fully justify their inclusion and give details of extra steps taken to assure their protection. steps taken to assure their protection.
+Ethics approval covers all participants but particular attention must be given to those in a vulnerable category.
+Therefore you need to fully justify their inclusion and give details of extra steps taken to assure their protection.

 1.16b Is a DBS - Disclosure and Barring Service (formerly CRB - Criminal Records Bureau) check required?

 Certain activities and/or groups of individuals require DBS (formerly CRB) clearance.
-If unclear please seek advice. □Yes □No If Yes, please advise status of DBS clearance (e.g. gained; in process; etc) 1.16c All staff should be aware of UCLan's Policy and Procedures on Safeguarding and Prevent.
-Please confirm that, where relevant to your project, the appropriate training has been undertaken (please give date).
-Please refer to UCLan Safeguarding Children, Young people and Vulnerable Adults Policy and Prevent guidance □Yes □No If Yes, please give details and dates of relevant training session - external or internal 1.17 Please indicate exactly how participants in the study will be (i) identified, (ii) approached and (iii) recruited?
-If an advertisement and/or information sheet is being used, please attach 1.10 Will consent be cought from the porticipants and how will this be obtained?
+If unclear please seek advice.

+If Yes, please advise status of DBS clearance (e.g. gained; in process; etc)

+1.16c All staff should be aware of UCLan's Policy and Procedures on Safeguarding and Prevent.
+Please confirm that, where relevant to your project, the appropriate training has been undertaken.

+Please refer to UCLan Safeguarding Children, Young people and Vulnerable Adults Policy and Prevent guidance

+\Box Yes \Box No \Box N/A

+If Yes, please give details of relevant training session - external or internal - and when (e.g. within last 3 years)

+1.17 Please indicate exactly how participants in the study will be (i) identified, (ii) approached and (iii) recruited?

+If an advertisement and/or information sheet is being used, please attach

 1.18 Will consent be sought from the participants and how will this be obtained?
-If a written consent form is being used, please attach , 1.19 How long will the participants have to decide whether to take part in the research?
-1.20What arrangements have been made for participants who might not adequately 1.20What arrangements have been made for participants who might not adequately understand verbal explanations or written information, or who have special communication needs?
-Gives details of what arrangements have been made (e.g. translation, use of interpreters, etc). , 3 1.21Payment or incentives: Do you propose to pay or reward participants?
+If a written consent form is being used, please attach

+1.19 How long will the participants have to decide whether to take part in the research?

+1.20 What arrangements have been made for participants who might not adequately understand verbal explanations or written information, or who have special communication needs?

+Gives details of what arrangements have been made (e.g. translation, use of interpreters, etc).

+1.21Payment or incentives: Do you propose to pay or reward participants?

+If Yes, please provided details

+1.22 Will deception of the participant be necessary during the activity?

+If Yes, please provide justification, and complete Question 1.28

+1.23 Does your project involve the potential imbalance of power/authority/status, particularly those which might compromise a participant giving informed consent?

+\Box Yes \Box No

-□Yes □No If Yes, please provided details 1.22 Will deception of the participant be necessary during the activity? □Yes □No If Yes, please provide justification 1.23 Does your project involve the potential imbalance of power/authority/status, particularly those which might compromise a participant giving informed consent? □Yes □No If Yes, please detail including how this will mitigated Describe the relationship and the steps to be taken by the investigator to ensure that participation is purely voluntary and not influenced by the relationship in any way.
-1.24 Does the procedure involve any possible distress, discomfort or harm (or offense) to participants or researchers (including physical, social, emotional, psychological and/or aims to shock / offed - e.g. Art)? □Yes □No If Yes, please explain Describe the potential for distress, discomfort, harm or offense and what measures are in place to protect the participants or researcher(s).
+If Yes, please detail including how this will mitigated

+Describe the relationship and the steps to be taken by the investigator to ensure that participation is purely voluntary and not influenced by the relationship in any way.

+1.24 Does the procedure involve any possible distress, discomfort or harm (or offense) to participants or researchers (including physical, social, emotional, psychological and/or aims to shock / offed - e.g. Art)?

+If Yes, please explain

+Describe the potential for distress, discomfort, harm or offense and what measures are in place to protect the participants or researcher(s).
 Please consider all possible causes of distress carefully, including likely reaction to the subject matter, debriefing or participant upset.

-1.25 Does the activity involve any information pertaining to illegal activities or materials or the disclosure thereof? □Yes □No If Yes, please detail Describe involvement and explain what risk management procedures will be put in place.
+1.25 Does the activity involve any information pertaining to illegal activities or materials or the disclosure thereof?

+If Yes, please detail

+Describe involvement and explain what risk management procedures will be put in place.